 The University is committed to extending our work in sustainability to the wider community.

 A Communications and Community Engagement strategy which helps us to raise awareness on current and planned sustainability initiatives and encourage behavioural change among staff, students and all University stakeholders.
 Students are actively encouraged to support this work including part-time digital creative students.
+The University has an Annual Community Engagement and Communications Plan for 2020-21 – for further details please see our current plan.

 Community involvement targets